|Canada– An Introduction

 Politically, Canada operates a parliamentary system with a constitutional monarchy led by Queen Elizabeth II.
 The current Prime Minister of Canada is Justin Trudeau whose office is one of the most powerful in government: most legislation is initiated from this office and sent to Parliament for approval.
 There is also a Leader of Her Majesty’s Loyal Opposition who is usually the person leading the party who gained the second most seats and they are then used to monitor and criticise the current government where necessary to keep them in check.

-Economically, Canada is the world’s eleventh largest economy and one of the world’s top ten trading nations, with a highly globalized economy.
-It prides itself on its relatively low level of income disparity which again reflects on the principle of civil liberties and quality of life it cherishes.
-The country’s average household disposable income per capita is over USD 23,900 higher than the OECD average.
-In terms of stock exchange, the Toronto Stock Exchange is the seventh largest stock exchange in the world by market capitalization and lists over 1,500 companies with a collective market capitalization of over US$2 trillion.
-Exports equalled over C$528 billion, while its imported goods were valued at over $523 billion, of which approximately $349 billion originated from the United States, $49 billion from the European Union, and $35 billion from China.
-After the recession in 2008, Canada has recovered well and continues to grow steadily and securely, although there is still some volatility with oil prices and higher than normal unemployment rates.
-Other than the USA who is its number one exporter, Canada has seen an increasing amount of exports to Asia which is now its second largest exporter.
+Economically, Canada is the world’s eleventh biggest economy and one of the world’s best ten exchanging countries, with a profoundly globalized economy.
+It prides itself on its generally low level of wage dissimilarity which again thinks about the rule of common freedoms and personal satisfaction it treasures.
+The nation’s normal family extra cash per capita is over USD 23,900 higher than the OECD normal.
+As far as stock trade, the Toronto Stock Exchange is the seventh biggest stock trade on the planet by showcase capitalization and records more than 1,500 organizations with an aggregate market capitalization of over US$2 trillion.
+Fares equalled over C$528 billion, while its foreign made products were esteemed at over $523 billion, of which roughly $349 billion started from the United States, $49 billion from the European Union, and $35 billion from China.
+After the subsidence in 2008, Canada has recouped well and keeps on developing consistently and safely, in spite of the fact that there is still some unpredictability with oil costs and higher than ordinary joblessness rates.
+Other than the USA who is its main exporter, Canada has seen an expanding measure of fares to Asia which is presently its second biggest exporter.
 For UHNWI who are looking to trade in both the US and Asia, Canada is a potentially great location in which to operate.

 For the UHNWI with children considering a permanent relocation to Canada, they will be pleased to hear that Canada is the most educated country in the world with the highest number of adults having a tertiary education and over 50% of adults obtaining at least an undergraduate college or university degree.
 Canadian educational bodies are taught in both English and French.